Last update: April 5, 2023, 3:30 p.m. CT

 Originating Site Expansion: Any originating site requirements that apply under Original Medicare are temporarily waived as described below, so that telehealth services provided through live interactive audio-video can be billed for members at home or CMS originating site.

-UnitedHealthcare will extend the expansion of telehealth access for in-network and out-of-network providers through the national public health emergency period, currently scheduled to end Jan.
-15, 2022.
+UnitedHealthcare will extend the expansion of telehealth access for in-network and out-of-network providers through the end of the national public health emergency period on May 11, 2023.

 Reimbursement: During this expansion time frame, we will temporarily reimburse providers for telehealth services at their contracted rate for in-person services.
 For PT/OT/ST and home health provider visits, interactive audio-video technology must be used.